Updated Content 03/04/2026

 Skills Required

+What does a medical assistant do?
 Medical assistants perform various direct patient care tasks and administrative duties that keep a medical facility running smoothly.
 Some of their responsibilities can include assessing patients, helping doctors with treatment plans, taking vital signs, administering injections, preparing lab tests, charting, scheduling, and more.
-Students enrolled in the Boardman Training Center Medical Assisting program will complete hands-on labs to practice their skills during the course of their 12-week training, preparing them for success on the job.
+Students enrolled in BTC’s Medical Assisting Specialist program will complete hands-on labs to practice their skills throughout their 12-week training, preparing them for success in their careers.

-Meanwhile, certified nurse aides focus more on helping with daily living activities and direct patient care.
-Common skills that CNAs perform on the job are bathing and cleaning patients, moving them between wheelchairs and beds, assisting patients while walking to and from the restroom, helping patients dress, and changing linens.
+What does a certified nurse aide do?
+Certified nurse aides focus more on assisting with activities of daily living and providing direct patient care.
+Common skills that CNAs perform on the job include bathing and cleaning patients, moving patients between wheelchairs and beds, assisting patients with walking to and from the restroom, helping patients dress, and changing linens.

 Training Needed

-Specialized training is required to start a career as a medical assistant to gain the necessary skills and knowledge to perform the job safely and competently.
-Most Medical Assisting programs are completed in under two years, combining classroom instruction and hands-on training.
+Specialized training is required to start a career as a medical assistant, equipping you with the skills and knowledge to perform the job safely and competently.
+Most medical assisting training programs are completed in two years or less, combining classroom instruction and hands-on training.
 Additionally, it can be helpful to choose a medical assisting program that prepares you for nationally recognized healthcare certifications, as many employers prefer candidates who are certified in their industry.

-For example, the Boardman Training Center Medical Assisting program incorporates hands-on skill training and preparation for the National Healthcareer Association Certified Clinical Medical Assistant (CCMA)* and Certified Medical Administrative Assistant (CMAA)* exams.
+For example, BTC’s medical assisting training program includes hands-on skills training and preparation for certain National Healthcareer Association (NHA) certification exams: Certified Clinical Medical Assistant (CCMA)* and Certified Medical Administrative Assistant (CMAA)*.

 Training is also necessary to become a certified nurse aide, and this training is typically completed on an hourly basis.
 In their training, CNAs will learn and practice direct patient care, documentation, and patient safety.
 Certified nurse aides must attend a class approved by the state of Ohio and pass a competency exam upon completion of the program.
-Additionally, a set number of clinical hours are required to become certified, which can vary by state.
+Additionally, completing a set number of clinical hours is required to become certified, and this requirement can vary by state.
 In Ohio, at least 16 hours of supervised resident care must be completed in a long-term care facility or nursing home to become certified.

 Work Environment

-The versatile skill set that medical assistants receive in their training allows them to work in various medical facilities, such as physicians’ offices, hospitals, outpatient care centers, laboratories, family medicine practices, and more.
-Working in a physician’s office is the most common, with 57% of all medical assistants surveyed by the BLS in 2022 being employed in this type of facility.
-Many of these professionals work full-time; however, their schedules may vary depending on their typical facility hours.
+The versatile skill set medical assistants gain during training allows them to work in various medical settings, including physicians’ offices, hospitals, outpatient care centers, laboratories, family medicine practices, and more.
+Working in a physician’s office is the most common setting, with 57% of all medical assistants surveyed by the BLS in 2024 employed in this setting.
+Many of these professionals work full-time; however, their schedules may vary depending on their facility’s typical hours of operation.

-The most common employment locations for certified nurse aides are nursing homes and hospitals, each holding 33% of all CNAs employed in the United States, according to the BLS.
-Other places a CNA can work include assisted living facilities, home healthcare services, and government agencies.
-Because of the nature of their work, many CNAs must be on their feet and are frequently expected to lift over 50 pounds.
+The most common employment locations for certified nurse aides are nursing care facilities, which employ 35% of all CNAs in the United States, according to the BLS.
+Other places a CNA can work include hospitals, assisted living facilities, home healthcare services, and government agencies.
+Due to the nature of their work, many CNAs must be on their feet and are frequently expected to lift over 50 pounds.
 This can make the job more strenuous and physically demanding.
-Many CNAs work full-time hours, but some work part-time as well.
+Many CNAs work full-time, but some also work part-time.

 Start Your Medical Assisting Career

-Now that you know the differences between a medical assistant and a certified nurse’s aide, you are equipped with the knowledge to choose the career path that best meets your goals.
-If you think a career as a medical assistant is the right choice for you, then Boardman Training Center’s accelerated 12-week Medical Assisting program could be perfect for you!
+If you believe a career as a medical assistant is the right choice for you, Boardman Training Center’s accelerated 12-week Medical Assisting Specialist program could be a great option to help you get started.

 *Certification is contingent upon passing the corresponding industry certification exam.